-The Company has formed a sub-committee of Compliance comprising the working committee (details per item 7.3 sub-committee information, caption the 9 sub-committees, item 6 subcommittee for operational oversight).
-The Company consequently assigns the Chairperson of the sub-committee for operational oversight (Compliance) as representative of the function and coordination with personnel assigned by Improvis Co., Ltd. who shall perform the duties of head of internal audit function with below details:
+The Company has formed a sub-committee of Operational Oversight/Compliance comprising the working committee (details per item 7.3 sub-committee information, caption the 9 sub-committees, item 6 subcommittee for operational oversight).
+The Company consequently assigns the Chairperson of the sub-committee for operational oversight/Compliance as representative of the function and coordination with Mr. Chalat Lokittajariya who has been assigned by Improvis Co., Ltd. to perform the duties of head of internal audit function with below details:

-Head of Compliance
+Head of Operational Oversight / Compliance